dfinity/portal/docs/blog/features/vetkd-primer.md

 We noted above that IBE implies signatures.
 From the [BF01] paper the intuitive construction is to set the private key for the signature scheme to be the master key of the IBE.
 Then set the public key for the signature scheme to be the system parameters of the IBE.
 Then the signature on a message M is the IBE Decryption key for ID = M. In the VETKD scenario, the master key of the IBE scheme is a BLS signature key secret shared over the nodes.
 The derivation identity will be threshold signed, resulting in a signature that can act as a symmetric encryption key, but also as a Boneh Franklin decryption key.

 ### Putting everything together
-VETKD is a new primitive that extends identity based encryption in a decentralized setting.
-The main tools needed to build VETKD are a DKG, a PKE (we use ElGamal), and threshold BLS signatures.
+VETKD is a new primitive that can be used to extend identity based encryption in a decentralized setting.
+The main tools needed to build VETKD are a DKG, a PKE (we use ElGamal), and threshold BLS signatures, and are used to obtain keys as follows:
-A construction that gives the basic functionality works as follows:

 * Master key - BLS signing key, Shamir secret shared over nodes
 * Transport keys - ElGamal key pair
 * Encrypted key share - BLS signature on the identity, encrypted under ElGamal public key
 * Combined encrypted key - A threshold of valid encrypted key shares are combined (in the blockchain scenario likely by a blockmaker) to give the encrypted derived key
 * Decryption key - ElGamal decryption of combined encrypted derived key

+Having these keys opens a goldmine of functionality.
+Let's see how far they can get us.

 ## Remarks
 This page contains a high level view and description of VETKD and its building blocks.
 The goal of this page is to build intuition for developers building on the IC, who are interested to know more about the technical choices, but who may lack the cryptographic background necessary to read research papers (for now).